whyhussain07/Twitter-Comment-Generator/README.md

 ## 🔐 Authentication

 This script requires a **username** and **passcode** to run.
-Credentials are validated via a Google Sheets backend hosted on Google Apps Script.
+Credentials are validated by backend host Script.
 IP logging is also used to track access.

 To get access:
-- Contact the project maintainer to get your credentials added to the sheet.
+- Contact the project maintainer to get your credentials .
 ---

 ## ✅ How to Run